Ussuriysk: Economy

 The city's industry is represented by twenty-eight enterprises, including twelve of the food industry, two of light industry, six of metal industry, and four of construction industry.
 Ussuriysk has always specialized in the production of consumer goods.
 That is why at present it is in a more favorable situation as compared with other large cities of Primorye where enterprises of war industry prevailed.

 The largest enterprises of light industry are Primorsky Sakhar (which provides the Russian Far East with sugar, producing 160,000 tonnes per year), Dalsoya (which produces vegetable oil, margarine, and soap), Ussuriysky Balsam (24 kinds of liqueur and vodka products, and balsams made of a blend of dozens of herbs).
 Five articles of Ussuriysky Balsam were given diplomas of the first and the second degrees at all-Russian competition of alcohol products.

 One more economic feature of Ussuriysk is its wholesale trade.
 There are approximately thirty specialized and multipurpose trade bases, many of which had developed contacts with foreign partners before the external economic policy was liberalized in Russia.

-Among the city's other enterprises that are worth mentioning are the Grado firm which annually produces up to 600,000 pairs of footwear, and the Locomotive Repairing Plant.
+Among the city's other enterprises are the Grado firm which annually produces up to 600,000 pairs of footwear, and the Locomotive Repairing Plant.
 The annual industrial output of Ussuriysk equals 8% of Primorsky Krai's production.
 Besides, the city is the crossing point of all major highways and railroads of the krai.